Paulemann/mpp-fb-toolbox/README.md

 Optional:
 =========
 - If you have a webcam that can generate snapshots in jpeg format, a menu entry is added by configuration of the respective snapshot url to display the snapshot on the screen of your Cisco IP phone.
 - It is not a strict prerequisite, but it makes sense that - prior to the installation of the scripts - you have setup the Cisco 8800 IP Phone to register as a SIP client at your local FRITZ!Box and you are able to make calls with your phone.
+See section "Setup Cisco 8800 Series Multiplatform Phone (MPP) with AVM FRITZ!Box" if you're looking for guidance on how to setup the phone.

 Test the installation by entering `http://<Web server IP address>/cgi-bin/fb_services.cgi` in the address field of your brwoser.
 You should be able to see the XML code the script has generated.
 If not, you must troubleshoot your setup.